janis-j/cv-generator-collector/README.md

 # Cv generator and collector

-You can easaly create you're cv, edit it and store it, as well as push tje button 'view' to see print preview in a nice cv template.
+You can easaly create you're cv, edit it and store it, as well as push the button 'view' to see print preview in a nice cv template.

 ## Steps to get this project running locally on you're machine: